 The Roundtable's issue and policy analyses are conducted by its various working groups, which are headed by a chief executive and include other CEO's as its members.
 The groups meet as needed, depending upon the study being conducted or the issues being dealt with.

 The standing committees of the Board of Directors are the Executive, Governance, and Audit committees.
 The Executive Committee has all of the duties and responsibilities of the Board of Directors of the organization.
 The Governance Committee is responsible for reviewing the Roundtable's by-laws and recommending changes thereto.
 The Audit Committee is responsible for reviewing the independent auditor's report, as well as making recommendations to the Board of Directors following such review.

-Vermont Business Roundtable's 990 Report is available upon request.
+Vermont Business Roundtable's most recent 990 Report may be downloaded HERE.